Skip to main content ] Facebook Twitter Member area

 A financial advisor can help you focus on the information and issues that are important to you and your specific financial situation.
 However, financing aged care can be a very complex issue, and different financial situations will require different strategies.

-Taking into account all of your available financial assets, a financial advisor can take into consideration your family home, accommodation payments, care fees, and cash flow and investment plans, to put you in a better financial position than when you first met.
+Taking into account all of your available financial assets, a financial advisor can provide advice regarding your family home, accommodation payments, care fees, and cash flow and investment plans, to put you in a better financial position.

 Financial advisors are legally required to leave you in a better position than when you first engaged them.